patex1987/fastapi_otel_prometheus_grafana_poc/README.md

 # Testing
 By default, the `manually_instrumented_fastapi_service`s port is forwarded to port 8000.
 So you can call the various endpoints of the service using curl or any other tool suited for the job (postman, programatically, ...)

+## Manual testing

+use curl, postman, hurl, or any other tool to call the endpoints:

 ```shell
 curl -X POST -H "Content-Type: application/json"  -d "{}" http://127.0.0.1:8000/api/v1/throttle/run